Aravind22s/AWESOME-AI-LEARNING/Prompt Engineering/README.md

 ## 📢 Contribution
 Feel free to fork this repo, add new prompt techniques, or share your own examples.
 Let’s grow this playbook together!

----

-## 📜 License
-This project is licensed under the **MIT License** — free to use, share, and modify.